 Editing and review can be:

-Low-level - proofreading or copy editing for grammar, spelling, and capitalization
+Popular - general content; proofreading or copy editing for grammar, spelling, and capitalization

 The publisher's website should give you information about their editing and review process.